yellowdog/python-examples/README.md

 The dry-run is useful for inspecting the results of all the processing that's been performed.
 To suppress all output except for the JSON itself, use the `--quiet` (`-q`) command line option.

-Note that the generated JSON is a consolidated form of exactly what will be submitted to the API, with Tasks included directly within their Task Group properties for convenience.
-In actual API submissions, the Work Requirement with its Task Groups is submitted first, and Tasks are added to Task Groups separately in subsequent API calls.
+Note that the generated JSON is a consolidated form of what would be submitted to the YellowDog API, and Tasks are defined directly within their Task Groups for ease of comprehension.
+In actual API submissions, the Work Requirement with its Task Groups is submitted first, and Tasks are then added to Task Groups separately in subsequent API calls.

 A simple example of the JSON output is shown below, showing a Work Requirement with a single Task Group, containing a single Task.